-I am currently in my 7th semester of BE Electrical Engineering at SEECS, NUST.
+I am currently in my 7th semester of BE Electrical Engineering.
 My journey began in the first week of September.
 I had registered for the exam back in August but I was finding it difficult to begin studying with the ongoing routine.
 Once I was done with my summer internship and had a few days until the next semester commenced, my actual preparation kicked off.
-I would advise everyone to register for the test well in advance, since many people like myself work better under a strict deadline.
+I would advise everyone to register for the test well in advance since many people like myself work better under a strict deadline.

 I gave a diagnostic test by Manhattan in which I scored 315 (157 Verbal, 158 Quant).
-I would recommend starting with this mock, since it provides a comprehensive performance analysis at the end, which helped me pinpoint my weak areas even before I began the actual preparation.
-After that, I moved on to the Barron’s GRE book.
-Since I had already purchased it in hard copy, I found it convenient to carry around and study whenever I got intervals between classes at university.
+I would recommend starting with this mock since it provides a comprehensive performance analysis at the end, which helped me pinpoint my weak areas even before I began the actual preparation.
 I read strategies for the quantitative section in depth, which was followed by practicing similar questions from exercises at the end.
 This gave me a lot of tips and strategies on tackling seemingly difficult quant questions with simple tricks.
 I just skimmed through the verbal and AWA sections in this book.

-Once Barron’s was complete, I was better aware of my weaknesses and areas where I could improve.
-To focus on these, I moved on to the Manhattan book series.
-I did not study each one of them but only the ones containing topics where I was lagging, to reinforce my concepts in those areas.
+By that time, I was better aware of my weaknesses and areas where I could improve.
+To focus on these, I moved on to the practice questions.
 I had around 2 weeks until the test and my performance in mocks was not showing significant improvement.
-This left me anxious and confused, because I was not certain which resources to consult next in order to cross the 160 score barrier.
-It was then that I came across the Magoosh website and signed up for their subscription.
-I did not have time to go through their videos so I skipped those and moved straight to the practice questions.
-I attempted these under strict time constraints.
+This left me anxious and confused because I was not certain which resources to consult next in order to cross the 160 score barrier.
+It was then that I came across the Scholar Den.
+I attempted these practice questions under strict time constraints.
 Sometimes even giving myself five minutes fewer than the actual time allowed for a section, this helped me build the stamina to tackle problems quickly.
 I continued this strategy, gave mock tests and kept practicing questions in a similar manner for the remaining days.

 I believe scoring well in Verbal depends on two main factors.
 Firstly, the ability to understand complex sentence structures and the context in which the vocabulary is used.
 Secondly, tactfully dealing with the RC without spending too much time on it.
 There are numerous strategies online on how to handle RC, what works for one individual may not suit another.
 My approach was to read the first and last paragraph of the passage if it was a lengthy one, this allowed me to extract the main idea of the text from its introduction and conclusion.
 After that, I used to glance over the questions and then searched for relevant lines to answer them, which were now easier to locate having a gist of the paragraphs.
 What I always found challenging was to grasp all the information presented in the passage in one reading and retaining it.
 This I overcame by ordering ideas sequentially in my mind as I read the text.
 With enough practice, you will reach a point where the words will smoothly flow into your subconscious and the entire passage will vividly assemble in the form of a story/narration.